fossas/spectrometer/STYLE-GUIDE.md

 ## Formatting

 2 spaces everywhere.
 Tabs are forbidden.
+These are enforced by the formatter.

 Haskell indentation can be unpredictable, so generally stick with what your editor suggests.
 There is no hard line-length limit, though if you go beyond 110 or 120 you should generally split it up, especially for type signatures.

 ### Use applicative notation when constructing simple data types